 When you call a mouse exterminator, you need to know some of the customers' frequently asked questions.
 Below are some of those questions:

-- How much does a mice exterminator cost?
+- How much does a mouse exterminator cost?

-- Should you call for a mice exterminator?
+- Should you call for a mouse exterminator?

 - What should I discuss with my mice exterminator?